DiscordKt/DiscordKt/README.md

 ##### Purpose
 The purpose of this is to provide a nice kotlin wrapper over JDA and to add a bunch of extension functions for utility purposes/cleaner code.

+##### Note
+This is still in a very alpha stage, this section of the README will be updated with a maven import when it is ready for public use.

 sample bot:
 ```kotlin